ammar20112001/Attention-Is-All-You-Need--reproduced/README.md

 - **Flexible Experiment Configuration:** All hyperparameters and model settings can be adjusted via a single YAML configuration file.
 - **Sweep Support:** Automate running multiple experiments via wandb sweeps with provided command templates.
 - **Interactive Notebooks:** Pre-built notebooks with commands for training, validation, and tracking, reducing boilerplate code.
+- **Web Applications**: Includes Flask-based applications and a Streamlit app, offering various deployment configurations for interacting with the transformer model.
+- **Serverless Deployment**: Leverages **AWS Lambda** and **S3** for serverless model deployment, ensuring scalability and ease of access.
+- **Hugging Face Spaces**: A hosted version of the Streamlit application allows users to interact with the model directly via a web interface without needing to set up any local environment.

 ---